j4ke-exe/jgarrison.io/cll3qslwi000709jt53avfztj.md

 ---

-This walkthrough will go over the [Kenobi](https://tryhackme.com/room/kenobi) CTF found on [TryHackMe](https://tryhackme.com).
-This room will cover accessing a Samba share, manipulating a vulnerable version of ProFtpd to gain initial access, and escalating privileges to root via a SUID binary.
+This walkthrough will cover the [Kenobi](https://tryhackme.com/room/kenobi) CTF found on [TryHackMe](https://tryhackme.com).
+It will include accessing a Samba share, exploiting a vulnerable version of ProFtpd to gain initial access, and escalating privileges to root using a SUID binary.

 ### Step 1: Nmap